-On April 24, 2013, the Company entered into a new credit agreement that provides the Company with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
+On April 24, 2013, the Company entered into a credit agreement that provides the Company with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
 The Company may use the proceeds of the revolving credit loans to provide working capital and for other general corporate purposes.
 The Company may repay any borrowings under the revolving credit facility at any time, but no later than April 24, 2018.
 Upon entering into the agreement, the Company borrowed \$15.0 million under the revolving credit facility, which it used, together with cash on hand, to repay in full all indebtedness outstanding under the Company's previous credit agreement, whereupon such agreement was terminated.
-The Company also borrowed an additional \$2.3 million during the second quarter of fiscal 2013 under the multicurrency portion of the credit agreement.
-There was approximately \$5.1 million outstanding under this revolving line of credit as of June 29, 2013 as the Company repaid \$12.2 million during the second quarter of fiscal 2013.
-On July 23, 2013, the Company repaid an additional \$4.0 million, leaving approximately \$1.1 million outstanding, all of which was under the multi-currency portion of the agreement.
+The Company also borrowed an additional \$2.3 million during the second quarter of fiscal 2013 under the multi-currency portion of the credit agreement.
+There was no amount outstanding under this revolving line of credit as of September 28, 2013 as the Company repaid \$12.2 million and \$5.1 million during the second quarter and third quarter of fiscal 2013, respectively.